pgRouting/workshop/docs/chapters/geoext_client.rst

         }
     }

-The pgrouting function handle the call to the web service through the store argument.
+The pgrouting function calls the web service through the store argument.

 At first, the function checks if two points are passed in argument.
-Then, ``store.removeAll()`` is called to erase a previous result from the layer (remember that the store and layer are binded).
-The two points coordinates are then projected and the ``store.load()`` is called with a ``params`` representing the pgrouting.php arguments (they are passed to the HTTP GET call).
+Then, ``store.removeAll()`` is called to erase a previous result from the layer (remember that the store and the vector layer are binded).
+The two points coordinates are then projected using OpenLayers.Projection instances.

+Finally, ``store.load()`` is called with a ``params`` representing the pgrouting.php arguments (they are passed to the HTTP GET call).

 -------------------------------------------------------------------------------------------------------------
 What's next ?